hrvthzslt/ansible-introduction/README.md

 ## Lesson 2: Discover the problem

-The playbook will be the list of our tasks, but before we set up apache, we will try installing a program called `cal`.
+The playbook will be the list of our tasks, but before we set up apache, we will try installing a program called `htop`.

-### Install cal manually
+### Install htop manually

 - [ ] Access `target2` from `anton` using ssh
-- [ ] Install `cal` with `sudo apt install ncal`
+- [ ] Install `htop` with `sudo apt install htop`
-- [ ] Run `cal` to check if it is installed
+- [ ] Run `htop` to check if it is installed

 ### Emulate the breakdown of our system

-Now we have cal on `target2`, we should do this manually to the other targets, or all targets if our system breaks down.
+Now we have htop on `target2`, we should do this manually to the other targets, or all targets if our system breaks down.

 Thanks to docker, we can emulate this breakdown by stopping the container of `target2`.

 - [ ] Stop the container of `target2` using `docker compose down target2`
 - [ ] Restart with `docker compose up -d target2`
 - [ ] Enter `target2` from `anton` using ssh
-- [ ] Run `cal` to check if it is installed
+- [ ] Run `htop` to check if it is installed

-So we have a problem, we need to install `cal` on all targets, and we need to do it every time the system breaks down, or a new machine is added.
+So we have a problem, we need to install `htop` on all targets, and we need to do it every time the system breaks down, or a new machine is added.
 We can automate this with ansible.

 ## Lesson 3: Create a playbook